ANAHEIM, Calif. (Dec. 6, 2022) — Anaheim administered the oath of office to a new mayor and three other incoming City Council members on Tuesday.

 The city’s new mayor and Council members were elected by Anaheim voters in the Nov.
 8 election, the results of were certified on Dec.
 2 after several weeks of vote counting by the Orange County Registrar of Voters.

-Ashleigh E. Aitken is now Anaheim’s 48th mayor and the first women mayor in the city’s 165-year history.
+Ashleigh E. Aitken is now Anaheim’s 48th mayor and the first woman mayor in the city’s 165-year history.

 As mayor, Aitken represents all Anaheim residents, neighborhoods and businesses on the City Council, as reflected in the “we are Anaheim” theme of her oath of office remarks.